Career

 What you need to know about part-time jobs in Singapore

 What comes to mind when you mention “part-time jobs” are usually roles in retail or F&B where you’ll be compensated on an hourly basis.
-While those 2 are the most common, there are more unique ones out there like pet sitters or tuition teachers.
-These jobs usually pay more as they require specialised skills, although the skills required aren’t as much as a full-time role.
+While those 2 are the most common, there are more unique ones out there, like pet sitters or tuition teachers.
+These jobs usually pay more as they require specialised skills, though not quite as much commitment as a full-time role.

-According to various sources like Glassdoor, the standard rates in 2024 are about $9-$11/hour.
-But if the nature of the job is more complicated, you may find yourself earning as high as $20/hour.
+According to various sources like Glassdoor, the average salary range for part-time jobs in Singapore in 2025 is $9 to $12/hour.
+But if the nature of the job is more complicated, you may earn as high as $20/hour.

 Do I need prior experience before starting a part-time job?

 For F&B jobs, you may need to take and pass a basic food hygiene course and exam.
-Prior to starting work, you’ll probably have to undergo some basic training on things like cashiering or waitressing, especially if you have no prior experience.
-Same goes for jobs in retail and events.
+Before starting work, you’ll probably have to undergo some basic training on duties like cashiering or waitressing, especially if you have no previous experience.
+The same goes for jobs in retail and events.

-However, in many cases the training will be provided so no prior experience is required.
-There are some part-time jobs, however, that have prerequisites such as tutoring.
-It’s a given that if you’re teaching a subject, you should have knowledge of said subject as well as of the course syllabus.
+However, in many cases, the training will be provided on the job, so no prior experience is required.
+There are some part-time jobs, however, that have prerequisites, such as tutoring.
+It goes without saying that if you’re going to teach a subject, you’ll need to know your stuff and be familiar with the course syllabus you’re covering.

 How does the application process work?

 Most of the time, jobs with shorter commitment periods don’t require an interview; just fill up the application form and you’re good to go.
-For the ones with longer commitment periods like retail and customer-facing, you may be subjected to a simple interview process, generally walk-ins.
+But for customer-facing roles, there’s a higher possibility of having to sit through a simple interview process.
+Sometimes, walk-in interviews are accepted.

-If you’re applying for a part-time job which requires prior training or knowledge such as tutors or pet sitters, you will need to submit a resume to the respective agency or centre.
+If you’re applying for a part-time job which requires prior training or knowledge, such as tutoring or pet sitting, you will need to submit a resume to the employer.

-Sometimes job hunting sites will provide you with an agent or a recruiter to represent you and act as a middleman between you and the part-time job you’re applying for.
-If you get in, they’ll earn a small commission but not to fret, it won’t affect your payday.
-Rather, the company has to fork out a fee to compensate them for finding manpower.
+Some job-hunting sites might link you up with an agent or a recruiter who acts as a middleman between you and the part-time job you’re applying for.
+If you land the job, they’ll earn a small commission, but fret not, it doesn’t come out of your pay.
+Rather, the company hiring has to fork out a fee for the help in finding manpower.

 Job Rates Pros Cons